-"Missing children" means any child or youth under the placement, care, and authority of DCYF whose whereabouts are unknown or who have left care without the permission of their caregiver or the department.
-This does not include children or youth in dependency guardianships.
+"Missing children" means any child or youth under the placement, care, and authority of the department whose whereabouts are unknown or who have left care without the permission of their caregiver or the department.
+This does not include children or youth in dependency quardianships.